 Saab devotes 14% of integration costs to planning and coordination, Singer and Albom told the Defense IQ International Fighter Conference here this month.
 One lesson is to “reach early agreement,” they said.
 This means defining and clearly interpreting requirements, limitations and the approach to testing.
 “You need to avoid terms like 'full envelope,'” Singer remarked.
 “If you ask, the operational pilot will often say that he doesn't need to go supersonic with three tanks and all these bombs.”

 Sweden also has an integrated test team representing the air force, Saab and the country's defense materiel administration, which uses common basic principles and procedures when working with different weapon suppliers (at least five in the last few years).
-The Swedish defense industry has tight financial limits, Albom points out—Sweden's GDP is less than thebudget, and its defense budget is 4% of that of the nations.
+The Swedish defense industry has tight financial limits, Albom points out—Sweden's GDP is less than the Pentagon budget, and its defense budget is 4% of that of thenations.

 Other cost-saving factors include the rapid upgrade cycle for the Gripen, with new software packages released every 2-3 years, versus larger, less frequent and riskier steps.
 This work provides a good deal of practical experience with modeling and simulation, boosting confidence that real-world performance will match predictions.